 Nowadays, Amtrak runs the daily Silver Meteor, Silver Star and Auto-Train.
 The 72-mile Miami - Fort Lauderdale - West Palm Beach corridor is serviced by Tri-Rail commuter trains and Miami has its own 21-mile Metrorail elevated rapid transit system and Metromover people-mover.
-Tampa has its downtown TECO streetcar line, and Jacksonville Transit operates an elevated Skyway line.
+Orlando has the SunRail commuter rail system and Tampa has its historic TECO streetcar line.
 Numerous private and non-profit organizations operate historic and excursion trains in the state.

 See an automated FEC Timetable effective Dec.
 12, 1957 featuring through schedules and consists to New York & the East, Chicago & the Midwest, and the complete mainline timetable.